CarlaBeeTech/Tiki-Trucking/README.md

-# S & T Trucking — Business Website
+# Tiki Trucking — Business Website

 A professional, single-page business website for a solo trucking/freight company.
 Built with pure HTML, CSS, and JavaScript — no frameworks, no dependencies, no build tools required.